 When you see the stamp faint or incomplete, it means you have to re-ink it.
 To refill it, follow the three steps below:

 - Remove the holder from the stamp.

 When removing the holder, please make sure the bottom protective cover is on.
-If you don’t keep the bottom cover on, you risk pressing the stamp rubber to develop a depression, which is bad.
-With the cover on, hold firmly the top holder and pull it off the stamp unit.
+If you don’t keep the bottom cover on, you risk pressing the stamp rubber to develop a depression, which is terrible.
+With the lid on, hold the top holder firmly and pull it off the stamp unit.

 - Use the ink bottle to add 5 to 7 drops of ink to each refill hole.